Logo light mode the Fabryk

 18. Tasmania, Australia

-This island state off Australia's south coast offers stunning natural beauty and a welcoming community for LGBT travelers.
+This island state off Australia's south coast offers stunning natural beauty and a welcoming community for LGBTQ+ travelers.

 Known for its rugged wilderness, Tasmania is a world away from the urban bustle and the usual gay-tourism clichés.
 This serene spot boasts a friendly and inclusive atmosphere, making it a must-visit for any discerning gay traveler.